leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 metaImage: assets/main-bg.webp
 featuredImage: ./assets/main-bg.webp
 excerpt: Hacking is an art, and it takes years of practice to master it.
-Having no idea about hacking is okay, but being a newbie with computers in general is not allowed.
-When I say beginner, I mean someone who has no experience with programming and with hacking methodologies.
+Having no idea about hacking is okay and when I say beginner, I mean someone who has no experience with programming and with hacking methodologies.
 created: 2020-06-04T04:46:04.232Z
 updated: 2020-06-04T04:46:04.284Z
 ---